Frequently Asked Questions

 Who pays for sample analysis?

-Sellers are responsible for the sample analysis fees, which run $30-50 per sample for Standard CGC export analysis.
-Remember that this kind of quality information means more buyer interest, which typically leads to higher sell prices.
-If you want to leverage even more margin from your product in auction, you are welcome to add additional tests and publish those results within your auction details.
+Sellers are responsible for the sample analysis fees, which run $30-50 per sample for standard Canadian Grain Commission export analysis.
+Current pricing is outlined in the Sample Analysis Request dashboard within your profile so you will know the cost of each test before you are charged.
+Remember that Verified Inventory provides more information to the buyer and can improve the negotiation process.
+If you want to leverage even more margin from your product, you are welcome to add additional tests.

-Aside from the above sample fees, we charge buyers and sellers a set fee of $3.50 per metric ton once a sale is made.
+Aside from the above sample fees, we charge buyers and sellers a set fee of $3.50 per metric tonne once a trade is accepted.

 Does MGX handle payment and delivery?

-Not at the moment.
-MGX’s role is to bring buyers and sellers together and provide visibility into the commodities available.
-Once a contract has been signed it is up to the buyer and seller to fulfill the terms of their contract.
+No, MyGrainExchange.com does not participate in the signing, delivery or payment of a contract.
+MGX’s role is to bring buyers and sellers together and provide transparency into the local grain marketplace.
+Once a price has been accepted, the buyer and seller will be connected to sign and fulfill the terms of their contract.

-I’m used to seeing commodities listed in pounds, not Metric Tons (MT).
+I’m used to seeing commodities listed in pounds or bushels, not metric tonnes (MT).
 How can I figure out the right units for each listing?

-By default, all listings are in MT, but when you list or buy a commodity you will have the option of selecting which units you want to use.
-Please note that we do not include bushels as part of our conversions, as bushels are not a measure of weight.
+By default, all listings are in metric tonnes (MT), but when you list or buy a commodity you will have the option of selecting a different weight unit like pounds (lbs) or tons (T).
+Please note that we do not include bushels as part of our conversions, as bushel weights vary by commodity.

 Seller FAQ: